 Walking is good for babies

 Are you passionate about hiking and are young parents?
 Well, you’ll be happy to know that your baby can accompany you on very specific hikes!
-Of course, your kids will not accompany you while walking, but several support systems are designed to allow you to remain free of your movements during walking while remaining in contact with your baby.
+Of course, your kids will not accompany you while walking, but several support systems are designed to allow you to remain free of your movements while walking while remaining in contact with your baby.

+We will see them later.
+For the moment, we will focus on the benefits for your baby of accompanying you during your walks.
+The wide variety of sights, sounds, and colors experienced during a walk is beneficial for babies.
 Indeed, these precisely need sensory stimuli to help their brain develop and to get to know the world.
 A hike in your presence will allow your kids to see new things, and feel new sensations while remaining safe.

 Preparing for a walk with baby